Manufacturing Convergence drives enterprise-wide change

 An era that once stressed "maximum productivity" has evolved to "optimum productivity" where machines, processes and factories dynamically adjust to meet continuous changes in demand.
 Doing this effectively requires significantly more reliable and available data than in the past.

-A leading ethanol producer in Iowa tapped into an advanced process control solution that merged software with control technology.
-This assisted the plant in optimizing productivity %%MDASSML%% increasing production and throughput while reducing energy consumption.
+Consider a leading ethanol producer in Iowa.
+Tapping into an advanced process control solution that merged software with control technology, this assisted the plant in optimizing productivity - increasing production and throughput while reducing energy consumption.

 These innovations are making organizations more nimble and flexible in order to move new products to market as requirements change.